samuelcornell/selfiemap/README.md

-# Link To Data Viz
+# Link To Scrolly Map

 [The visualization can be found here.](https://samuelcornell.github.io/selfiemap/source/index.html)